Bonnet (headgear): Women

-This was specified as a carriage dress, with the understanding that when “taking the air” in an open carriage, the bonnet provided some privacy—such a bonnet was called an invisible in Paris—and prevent wind-chapping, with its connotations of countrified “rude” health.
+This was specified as a carriage dress, with the understanding that when "taking the air" in an open carriage, the bonnet provided some privacy—such a bonnet was called an invisible in Paris—and prevent wind-chapping, with its connotations of countrified "rude" health.
 Straw was available again after 1815: the best straw bonnets came from Leghorn.
 As a bonnet developed a peak, it would extend from the entire front of the bonnet, from the chin over the forehead and down the other side of the face.
-Some styles of bonnets between ca 1817 and 1845 had a large peak which effectively prevented women from looking right or left without turning their heads: a "coal-scuttle" or "poke" bonnet, which served as blinders for women, to keep them looking straight ahead.
+Some styles of bonnets between ca 1817 and 1845 had a large peak which effectively prevented women from looking right or left without turning their heads: a coal-scuttle or poke bonnet.
 Others had a wide peak which was angled out to frame the face.
 In the 1840s it might be crimped at the top to frame the face in a heart shape.
 As the bonnet became more complicated, under it might be worn a lace cornette to hold the hair in place.

 The lack of a clear distinction between hats and bonnets can be seen in these extracts from Harper's Bazaar in 1874: (On "Paris Fashions", by Emmeline Raymond, 11 April) "There is no change in bonnets.
 So long as the hair is piled on top of the head, the little device which takes the place of a dress cap must remain as it is.
 The brims are generally flattened at the sides, swelling above the front, and turned up behind in order to make room for the hair, which would not find room whereon to lodge if the precaution were not taken, here and there, to punch out what is called a brim of what is called a bonnet.
 It is said, however, that straw hats of the Pamela shape are in preparation, that is, turned up behind, but shading the forehead.
 It would be so very sensible to wear a bonnet that would protect the face from the sun that I give this news with due caution.
 For my part, I can not believe it, as little of practical, functional purpose remains in bonnet design."
 A week before, ("New York Fashions", 4 April): "Strings are now seldom seen, and this does away with the last distinguishing feature between bonnets and round hats; the same head-covering now serves for each, as it is a bonnet when worn far back on the head, and a hat when tilted forward."